vlytvyne/one_line_text_style/README.md

 ## Overview
-This package generates Extensions for TextStyle so you can write it in one line.
+Simplify your TextStyle declarations with the `one_line_text_style` package, which generates convenient extensions for TextStyle, enabling you to write verbose text styles in a single line of code.

 **Write:**
 ```dart